matthew-larson/EnergyPlus/design/FY2016/New Fan Design Document.md

-A New Versatile Fan Input Object
+A New Versatile Fan
 ================

 **B. Griffith, Energy Archmage Company, for SEI/TRANE**

  - first draft 11/10/2015
- - second draft 11/21/2015
+ - second draft 11/23/2015

 ## Justification for New Feature ##

 The existing set of fan objects is confusing to users and a burden to interface developers.
 Fan:ConstantVolume and Fan:OnOff appear to be for the same sort of applications and it has been suggested that they be combined into one.
 Fan:OnOff has curve options for performance at varying flow which seems to be the domain of Fan:VariableVolume.
 Fan:VariableVolume has fixed input fields for curve coefficients rather than referencing an external performance curve which is current practice for other HVAC component models.
 There is no clarity on which fan is for two-speed applications.

 ASHRAE Standard 90.1 has new requirements that will lead to two-speed fans in many (all?) applications which makes in more important than ever that EnergyPlus has a clear and accurate way of modeling two-speed (and multi-speed) fans.
 Fan:OnOff was expanded circa 2009 to add curves for performance at different flow rates to improve modeling multi-speed fans in unitary systems (see NFP_OnOffFan_MultispeedPowerAdjustments.doc).
 However, PNNL researchers  point out that the flow-weighted average approach introduces up to 20% error in power consumption compared to a time-weighted approach (see Hart, Athalye, and Wang.
 2013.
 Improving Simulation of Outside Air Economizers and Fan Control for Unitary Air Conditioners).
 The problem with the current approach is that it assumes that the fan is really running at the average flow rate when calculating power.
 When the average flow rate does not match one of the actual speed levels that the fan can operate at, the fan is actually cycling between speed levels with some fraction of the time spent at each speed level.
 Because fan power is highly non-linear with flow, it is important to average the power results using a time-weighted approach rather than simply use the average flow in the power calculation.
 It is therefore justified that fan models be improved to include input data for the discrete speed levels that the fans can actually operate at so that the current problem can be corrected.
 The following figure diagrams the issue.